Azure/AzureStack-Tools/Registration/README.md

 RegisterWithAzure.ps1 -azureCredentials YourCredentialObject -azureAccountId YourAccountName -azureSubscriptionId YourSubscriptionGUID -azureDirectoryTenantName YourAADTenantName
 ```

-AzureCredentials are not mandatory, if you do not pass in an Azure Credential object you will be prompted for your Azure credentials before continuing.
+AzureCredentials are not mandatory, if you do not pass in a credential object you will be prompted for your Azure credentials before continuing.